Federal judge in Texas strikes down Affordable Care Act

 “The ACA has already survived more than 70 unsuccessful repeal attempts and withstood scrutiny in the Supreme Court.
 Today’s misguided ruling will not deter us: Our coalition will continue to fight in court for the health and well-being of all Americans."

 O'Connor's decision came down just before the program's enrollment period ends on Saturday.
-But with appeals forthcoming, the ruling is not expected to immediately affect the millions of Americans signing up for coverage through the ACA, Obamacare backers said.
+But with appeals forthcoming, the ruling is not expected to immediately affect the millions of Americans signing up for coverage through the ACA.

+In a statement after the ruling, White House press secretary Sarah Sanders said:

+"Obamacare has been struck down by a highly respected judge.
+The judge’s decision vindicates President Trump’s position that Obamacare is unconstitutional.
+Once again, the president calls on Congress to replace Obamacare and act to protect people with preexisting conditions and provide Americans with quality affordable healthcare.
+We expect this ruling will be appealed to the Supreme Court.
+Pending the appeal process, the law remains in place."